Kronuz/Xapiand/docs/_docs/exploration.md

 Dissecting the above, the query part tells us what our query definition is and the `_query` part is simply the type of query that we want to run.
-The `*` query is simply a search for all documents in the specified index.
+The `*` query is simply a search for all documents in the specified index (the default).

 In addition to the query parameter, we also can pass other parameters to influence the search results.
 In the example in the section above we passed in